JensPiegsa/docker-cheat-sheet/README.md

 ### Debug image build

 * `docker build` shows the IDs of all temporary containers and intermediate images
-* use `docker run -it image_id` with the ID of the image resulting from the last successful build step and try the next command manually
+* use `docker run -it IMAGE_ID` with the ID of the image resulting from the last successful build step and try the next command manually

 ## Running Containers